Skip to content

 Quality of Life

-More than 80 volunteer ‘BHS Friends’, are trained to support horse owners and carers through the difficult process of saying goodbye and are on hand to talk you through the options available.
+More than 80 volunteer ‘BHS Friends’, are trained to support horse lovers through the difficult process of saying goodbye and are able to talk you through the options available.
 Depending on the circumstances, it doesn’t always have to end in euthanasia, and if there are other choices that will positively improve the horse’s quality of life, they will help to find them.

 We always encourage horse owners and carers to work closely with their vet to help with the decision-making process.
 If the best decision for your horse is for them to be put to sleep, BHS Friends will discuss the choices with you, from the method of euthanasia, to what to do afterwards.